 - From the Unit dropdown list, select the time unit.

 Example of use

-This journey sends an email containing products added to the cart as a result of not purchasing them.
+This workflow sends an email containing products added to the cart as a result of not purchasing them.

-- It starts with the Client Event trigger node.
+- It starts with the Profile Event trigger node.
 In the settings of the trigger, select the

-- As the next step of the journey, add the Delay node and set it to 5 hours.
+- As the next step of the workflow, add the Delay node and set it to 5 hours.

-- Add the Client Filter node and create a segmentation which checks whether the customer made a purchase while being on hold for 5 hours.
+- Add the Profile Filter node and create a segmentation which checks whether the customer made a purchase while being on hold for 5 hours.

 - If a customer didn’t make a purchase, the system sends emails with products from the cart.
-If a customer did buy the products, they won’t continue the journey.
+If a customer did buy the products, they won’t continue the workflow.

-- When the email is sent, the journey is completed.
+- When the email is sent, the workflow is completed.